10 Most Haunted Hotels in the World

 Marilyn Monroe was a frequent guest at the Hollywood Roosevelt Hotel, and she was especially fond of the poolside Suite 1200 and its full-length mirror.
 Now, guests gaze deep for a glimpse of the superstar, whose reflection has been known to appear time and again.
 Like Monroe, a number of actors and performers who frequented the hotel in life have chosen to make it their residence during the eternal holiday that is death.
 Carole Lombard, Errol Flynn, and Montgomery Clift are among those spectral stars.

 Hotel del Salto, San Antonio del Tequendama, Colombia

 Hotel del Salto, now a museum of biodiversity and culture, is still best known for its role as a luxury destination for Colombia’s elite.
 From its perch on the edge of a cliff, guests had an unimpeded view of the 515-feet high Tequendama Falls.
-When the hotel was abandoned in the 1990s, it acquired a haunted reputation, due in part to the noxious aroma from the Bogota River surging through the gorge below, the treacherous, winding roads leading to the property, and the property's history of suicides.
-Countless individuals have thrown themselves into the ravine, including indigenous Muisca Indians fleeing Spanish conquistadors.
+When the hotel was abandoned in the 1990s, it acquired a haunted reputation, due in part to the noxious aroma from the Bogota River surging through the gorge below, the treacherous, winding roads leading to the property, and the property's history of suicides — countless individuals have thrown themselves into the ravine.

 W.A.
-Chambers was a one of the masterminds behind the design of India’s opulent Taj Mahal Hotel.
+Chambers was one of the masterminds behind the design of India’s opulent Taj Mahal Palace Hotel.
 He drafted up intricate blueprints, left for a trip to England, and returned to find that ideas hadn’t been carried out as planned.
-Legend goes that Chambers—perhaps enraged over the changes—flung himself from the fifth floor to his death.
-He came be seen, to this day, wandering about the hotel, making certain things are as much to his liking as possible.
+Legend goes that Chambers — perhaps enraged over the changes — flung himself from the fifth floor to his death.
+He can be seen, to this day, wandering about the hotel, making certain things are as much to his liking as possible.